Planning a PhD Thesis

-Updated 2021.
-Links to online material with some comment.
-Core information is ok although some links may have expired.
+Updated in 2021.
+The basic information is fine although some links may have expired.

 Oftentimes, when new acquaintances hear that you are, for example, an amateur astronaut, their first question is "how do you get into being an astronaut?".
 It's always a difficult one to answer.
 If you're interested in something, learning about it, learning how to do it, well, it just happens; in my experience, it's easy to learn when you're interested.
 In Colin Powell's experience, the important thing when you're stuck is to do something.
 He's right, of course!
 Start reading about how to do it, start watching how others do it, start doing it ('learning-by-searching', 'learning-by-interacting' and 'learning-by-using' the three types of learning used to varying degrees by the Dutch and Danish wind energy industries).